ff7-mods/ff7-flat-wiki/docs/FF8.md

 -   [mngrp complex strings](FF8/Menu_mngrp_complex_strings.md)
 -   [m00\*.bin and m00\*.msg](FF8/Menu_m000_m004.md)

-For shop, you can also find the info on the wiki of the TonberryShop tool done by HobbitDur: ([TonberryShop wiki]([https://github.com/HobbitDur/TonberryShop/wiki](https://github.com/HobbitDur/ShumiTranslator/wiki)) which detail the following file (link is kept here to the old wiki for archive purpose):
+For shop, you can also find the info on the wiki of the [TonberryShop]([https://github.com/HobbitDur/TonberryShop/wiki] tool done by HobbitDur which detail the following file (link is kept here to the old wiki for archive purpose):
 -   [shop.bin](https://github.com/HobbitDur/TonberryShop/wiki)

 For others files